EHB-TI/dynamicweb-eindwerkstuk-marialine-iselona-mboyo/README.md

 <h2 id="5">Acknolwledgments</h2>
 I would like to thank all the people who have helped me from near or far.
 My family and friends. <br>
 And of course, all those persons who made these documentations below.
-I wouldn't have learn oall of this without this.
+I wouldn't have learn all of this without this.

 <h4>Resources</h4>
 <h5>Profile</h5>